Bangladesh at Glance

 Garment Industry

-Bangladesh is the second-largest exporter of ready-made garment products in the world for the last three decades which exported to over 132 Countries around the world.
+Bangladesh has been the second-largest exporter of ready-made garment products in the world for the last three decades exported to over 132 Countries around the world.
 It’s estimated to double from 2010 to 2015 and nearly triple by 2022.
 The total export of Bangladesh has crossed the USD 30.18 billion mark for the first time in history which is 13.83% growth during the last fiscal year.
 The RMG sector provides direct employment to around 4.4 million people, 80% of whom are women.
 Around 20 million people are directly and indirectly dependent on this sector.

 Bangladesh does not only offer a low competitive cost but also ensures the best quality products for the high-end garment products to famous global brands such as Adidas, Benetton, Calvin Klein, Diesel, DKNY, G-Star, Hugo Boss, Nike, Puma, Ralph Lauren, Zara, H&M, Pull&Bear, Barshka, Cropp and Tommy Hilfiger.
 Bangladesh RMG Sector has duty-free market access to most of the developed countries including the EU, Norway, Switzerland, Canada, Japan, Poland, Denmark, Spain, and Australia.